kevintram/4AnimeLinkGenerator/README.md

 # 4AnimeLinkGenerator
-Simple program for generating direct video links to 4anime's database.
+Simple program for generating direct video links from 4anime's database.
 Can also download the videos.

 ## Directions for running the program: